pantheon-systems/documentation/source/content/guides/support/03-support-ticket.md

 If you are a member of an [Organization](/organizations), use the Organization's Dashboard to visit the Support tab.

 Contacting Support from your User Dashboard will not provide the same support level as a Site Dashboard owned by an Organization with a higher Account package.
-For a visual, check out the [Support Tab from the Organization Dashboard](/guides/support/support-ticket/#organization-dashboard-support-tab).

 ### Organization Dashboard Support Tab